Community Building Mini-Grant FAQs

 What is an MOU and why do I have to sign one?

 An MOU or a “Memorandum of Understanding” is an agreement between two or more parties outlined in a formal document.
 It is not legally binding but signals the willingness of the parties to move forward with a contract.

 Who is eligible for the grant?

-Any group with at least three active organizers that does their work in Omaha is eligible for the grant.
+Any group with at least four active organizers that does their work in Omaha is eligible for the grant.
 We highly encourage informal grassroots groups to apply.
 Your group does not need to be a 501c3.